Upper Canada College KEY INSIGHTS

 ON THE SCHOOL'S VALUES

 It’s not a place to become good at one thing, but rather to grow in all areas of your life, to indulge existing curiosities while finding new ones.
-The coursework is challenging, and the school demands a lot of the boys who enrol.
+The coursework is challenging, and the school demands a lot of the students who enrol.
 When they enter, they join a community of constituents—students, faculty, alumni—that is supportive and encouraging, and demands that all, in turn, offer their own support and encouragement.
 Success is a function of how deeply you can connect with the culture of the school and take advantage of the full range of experiences and opportunities it offers.
-UCC is looking for boys who are prone to just that.
+UCC is looking for students who are prone to just that.

 “We do understand the challenge of stress and anxiety, and how that manifests in individuals,” says McKinney.
 “I think we have a responsibility to help people understand the importance of humility, gratitude, empathy, and true acceptance of different perspectives and difference.”
 Active programming helps bring that about, as do the structures that exist within the school to mediate the student experience.